21 Top Remote Work Trends in 2023

 Virtual coffee sessions and informational interviews

-In 2020, we’re seeing Zoom used for friend gatherings, baby showers, family reunions, birthday parties and more, and from the professional side, Zoom is used for webinars, productive team meetings, lectures and ‘going out for coffee’?
+Zoom can be used for friend gatherings, baby showers, family reunions, birthday parties and more.
+From the professional side, Zoom is used for webinars, productive team meetings, lectures and now, ‘going out for coffee.’

 In former times, this may have seemed off-putting or contrived, but nowadays it’s perfectly normal and it’s even trending as a way to network remotely as a professional.